AviatrixSystems/Docs/Support/support_center_openvpn_gateway.rst

   * IP Address: AWS Load Balancers' public IP
   * Port: 443
+  * Please note that the Network Load Balancer will communicate with the Aviatrix OpenVPN Gateways on port 943.
+Since the source IP's are preserved, you need to keep this port open to 0.0.0.0/0 to allow all clients to connect.

 If you have deployed a UDP based OpenVPN Gateway (i.e. without an ELB enabled)